TylerV-137/CRM-/README.md

-# CRM-
-It is a software which helps to manage students.
+# Student Report Management System

+Simple log in and Registration system

 There are two types of users : ADMIN / USER.

-Depends how you log in you can add, modify, delete and make reports on students and users
-It has filters, paginary display, searching, and it's own database.
+Paginary display
+Filters by by different parameters like age, name, grades etc Searching by different parameters
+Edit information
+Raports for students and users are made from the ap by creating a .doc file And multiple other functions!

+No classes were used, just structures and pointers